Korey Stringer: Professional career

-Death at training camp
+Death

-Stringer suffered from heat stroke on the second day of the Vikings 2001 preseason training camp and died on August 1, 2001 as a result of complications.
+Stringer suffered from heat stroke on the second day of the Vikings 2001 preseason training camp and died on August 1, 2001, as a result of complications.
 He was unable to complete the first practice session, held the morning of July 30, due to exhaustion, and did not participate in that day's afternoon session, but he vowed to return the next day to complete the morning session, which was conducted in full pads.
 Although he vomited three times, he did complete the morning practice session on July 31, which lasted 21/2 hours, but walked to an air-conditioned shelter after the session, where he became weak and dizzy.
 Offensive line coach Mike Tice stated that he had not witnessed Stringer vomiting, and that Stringer did not exhibit any symptoms of heat-related illness.
-At 11:30 AM, when practice ended, the heat index had reached 99 °F; the heat index peaked later that day at 110 F with a high temperature of 90 °F.
+At 11:30 am, when practice ended, the heat index had reached 99 °F; the heat index peaked later that day at 110 F with a high temperature of 90 °F.

 When he was taken to Immanuel St. Joseph's–Mayo Health System hospital, his body temperature was 108 °F upon arrival.
-Stringer was unconscious from the time he was admitted until his death at 1:50 AM on August 1.
+Stringer was unconscious from the time he was admitted until his death at 1:50 am on August 1.
 An autopsy confirmed that Stringer died from organ failure resulting from heat stroke.

 The Minnesota Occupational Safety and Health Administration (MNOSHA) investigated Stringer's death and cleared the Vikings of responsibility on November 1, 2001.
 The Vice President of the Vikings, Mike Kelly, met with MNOSHA officials along with the team's athletic trainer and equipment manager.
 However, under the governing labor laws, the Vikings would only be held liable if it was proven they were negligent or had inflicted intentional harm.
 Although the autopsy confirmed that Stringer was not taking supplements, the Vikings began preparing a defense to a planned lawsuit in November 2001 by announcing that Stringer's locker was full of dietary supplements, including some that contained ephedra.